 Inventory Best Practices

-Also known as buffer stock, these products help keep companies from running out of materials or high-demand items.
-Once companies deplete their calculated supply, safety stock serves as a backup should the level of demand increase unexpectedly.
+• Carry Safety Stock: Also known as buffer stock, these products help keep companies from running out of popular or high-demand materials.
+If a company depletes its expected supply because the level of demand increased unexpectedly, safety stock serves as a backup and keeps production and sales moving.

-Cloud-based inventory management systems let companies know in real-time where every product and SKU are located globally.
+• Invest in a Cloud-based Inventory Management Program: Because they’re hosted by a cloud provider and accessible from anywhere, cloud-based inventory management systems let companies know in real time where every product and SKU is located globally.
 This data helps an organization be more responsive, up-to-date, and flexible.

-Cycle counting benefits extend well past the warehouse by keeping stock reconciled and customers happy while also saving businesses time and money.
+• Start a Cycle Count Program: Cycle counting benefits extend well past the warehouse by keeping stock reconciled and customers happy while also saving businesses time and money.

-Record information associated with each batch or lot of a product.
-While some businesses log precise details, such as expiration dates that provide information about their products’ sellable dates, companies that do not have perishable goods use batch/lot tracking to understand their products’ landing costs or shelf lives.
+• Use Batch/Lot Tracking: Record information associated with each batch or lot of a product.
+While some businesses log precise details, such as expiration dates, companies that do not deal in perishable goods can use straightforward batch/lot tracking to understand their products’ landing costs or shelf lives.

 Inventory Best Practices